 In general, mouthguards are used to cover the upper teeth.
-However, Richard A. McKinney, DMD may recommend a mouthguard for the lower teeth as well, specifically if you wear braces or another fixed appliance.
+However, Dr. Robert McCullough may recommend a mouthguard for the lower teeth as well, specifically if you wear braces or another fixed appliance.
 Your custom-fit mouthguard should be comfortable, durable, and resistant to tears.
 A good mouthguard is also easy to clean and does not affect your breathing or speech.

 What Is Bruxism?